Miscarriage is the loss of a pregnancy before 20 weeks gestation.

 An estimated 25% of known pregnancies end in miscarriage.

 The actual number is likely to be much higher.

 Many miscarriages occur very early, often before a woman knows she is pregnant (early pregnancy loss).

 Miscarriage is a very emotionally and physically difficult time; the fear of the unknown can make the experience even worse.

-Most women know there can be bleeding during most miscarriages but they might not know exactly what to expect.
+Most women know there can be vaginal bleeding during most miscarriages but they might not know exactly what to expect.

 Miscarriage bleeding varies a great deal between women and we don’t know why.